Pippin Parker

-Pippin Parker (born June 22, 1969, in Syracuse, New York) is an American playwright and theatre director.
-He is Dean of The New School for Drama.
+Pippin Parker (born June 22, 1969) is an American playwright and theatre director.
+He was formerly dean of The New School for Drama.

 Career

 Parker is an American playwright and director.
 He is the former Dean of the School of Writing, Acting, and Directing program at The New School.
-He is one of the co-founding members of Naked Angels, a theater company in New York City where he was Artistic Director.
+He is one of the co-founding members of Naked Angels, a theater company in New York City where he was Artistic director.
 Along with Nicole Burdette, Frank Pugliese and Kenneth Lonergan, he is a member of a writer's group for dramatic and fiction authors.

 His short play A Gift was produced in New York and Los Angeles and a later radio adaptation was featured on NPR’s The Next Big Thing.
 Naked Angels and New York Stage and Film have both produced his play Assisted Living.

 His television work includes writing episodes of the animated series The Tick and Doug, as well as the CTW educational music show for children, Jam Inn.

 He directed the production of George Packer's first play Betrayed at The Culture Project, New York which won the 2008 Lucille Lortel Award for Outstanding Play.

 Parker is active in the Writers Guild of America, East.